pace-neutrons/pace-developers/euphonic/design/06_powder_convergence_discussion.md

 ## High-priority
    - Profile powder-averaging script to identify sources of poor performance (AJJ & RF)
+   - Investigate possibility of limiting memory usage by sampling in batches of q-points.
+(AJJ & RF)
    - Examine impact of jitter in r-direction; does this clear up outliers?
 (AJJ)
    - Implement user API and scripts to make use of proposed 3-parameter powder-averaging scheme.
      - Try min/max instead of geometric mean